 While the kitchen may seem compact, it opens out into a spacious dining area, through which you can access a utility room with units incorporating a sink, plumbing for a washing machine and tumble dryer, fitted coat hooks and a separate WC.

 This snug is great for extra space and can be turned into any room of your choosing.
 The double French doors open out into the beautiful garden, which is perfect for those sunny days.

-This beautiful, south facing, Victorian orangery has plenty of space and would be great for entertaining.
+Orangery ideas are always a winner: this beautiful, south facing, Victorian orangery has plenty of space and would be great for entertaining.
 It features terrazzo flooring and an elegant fireplace with stone thistle emblems.
 There’s also the breathtaking view out into the vast gardens.

 One of three bathrooms, two of which are en suite, this main bathroom has a separate WC and linen cupboard for extra storage.
 The unusual slim design of the bathtub features a rainfall shower head attached above, with two large windows that offer beautiful views.

 The master bedroom is one of six in the property and has a beautiful large bay window and a further south-facing window.
 The spacious room opens it up to endless design possibilities as the wardrobes are fitted into the nearby dressing room.

 One great thing about this room is its en suite bathroom, with Jacuzzi bath and shower, WC, his and hers wash basins and your very own sauna!

 With almost 22 acres of land, the garden will take some upkeep but its beauty is surely worth it.
 The principal gardens have a variety of mature broadleaf trees including beautiful copper beeches.
 There are large lawned areas and well-stocked flowerbeds containing a mixture of shrubs and plants.